Applicable Rate Schedules

 In case of a disputed bill and after it appears that the matter cannot be resolved at the staff level, the member shall be permitted to promptly present it before the Board of Directors of the cooperative at its next regular meeting.
 The appeal shall be in written form, signed by the person appealing, and shall contain a concise statement of the disputed matter, together with copies of any relevant exhibits.
 The board shall consider the matter and have full discretion to resolve the dispute in a just and equitable manner.

 If a member’s check is returned unpaid to the cooperative because of insufficient funds, closed account, or any other reason, the member will be charged the amount of $15.00 per returned item to cover the bank charges to the cooperative and handling of the returned item.
 The member also may be required to pay by cash or money order.

 On Premises Collection Fees

 When a representative of the Cooperative is dispatched to disconnect service or notify the member of the past due amount, the member shall be charged a collection fee.
 The amount of the collection fee will be $15.00 for the first time within a twelve-month period, $30.00 for the second time within a twelve- month period, $50.00 for the third time within a twelve-month period.
-The fourth time, service will be disconnected and the balance of the account plus fees and deposit must be received in the office before service will be reconnected.
+The collection fee will remain $50.00 until the member has gone 12 months without an on premise disconnect notice.